farsanau/student-mgmt-app/README.md

 # student-mgmt-app
-This is a student managment system CRUD application.
+This is a student management system CRUD application.